 New utilities including district heating and cooling, electricity, water and waste will be installed.
 The new airport maintenance area is designed to have a clear environmental profile, including environmental certification of the new buildings and infrastructure.

-The work will be under way from the summer of 2016 to the summer of 2018.
+The work will be under way from the summer of 2016 to the autumn of 2018.

 Renovation of area for Gates 11-24 in Terminal 5